Clinton Community College (New York)

 Clinton Community College (CCC) is a public community college in Plattsburgh, in Clinton County, New York.
 It is part of the State University of New York (SUNY).
 CCC is a residential campus that has 1,171 undergraduates with an average class size of 15.
 Clinton is located an hour drive south of Montreal, Quebec and across Lake Champlain from Burlington, Vermont.
 The college officially opened to 189 full-time students in 1969 and has grown since.

-Clinton offers 20 associate degree programs, six certificates, transfer pathways and advisement options, multiple non-credit professional credentials and many flexible learning options including online and evening courses.
-It also offers a number of articulation agreements and transfer options to other four-year colleges and universities.
-As part of the SUNY system, Clinton credits transfer seamlessly.

 Clinton is also home to the Institute for Advanced Manufacturing, a 30,000 square foot facility designed and equipped to serve as a regional hub for manufacturing education.
-The building houses Clinton's technology programs as well as flexible teaching and learning space and courses for manufacturers to advance their workforce.

 History

 From its inception, Clinton Community College was situated at Bluff Point, approximately four miles south of the City of Plattsburgh, on forested heights overlooking Lake Champlain.

 In August of 2025, the college moved the core of its operations to two buildings on the SUNY Plattsburgh campus.
 It retained its Institute of Advanced Manufacturing and the William B. Forrence Health, Physical Education and Recreation Building.